Power-optimal, stabilized entangling gate between trapped-ion qubits: Discussion

 We note that, while technically challenging, in principle, it is possible to directly implement our Fourier-basis pulse solution $g(t)$ using a multi-tone laser.
-As shown in SOM section S16, by implanting $N_A$ different colors with different amplitudes to the beams that address ions, then locking the phases of them, we can induce the desired evolution of the $\xxgate$ on a TIQIP.
+As shown in SI section \ref{sec:Direct}, by implanting $N_A$ different colors with different amplitudes to the beams that address ions, then locking the phases of them, we can induce the desired evolution of the $\xxgate$ on a TIQIP.
 The technique here is similar to the discrete multi-tone, widely used in communication lines.
-The development of the technology in the optical regime remains as a future work.
+The development of the technology in the optical regime remains as a promising avenue for future research.